Ranji Trophy

 Introduction

-Best Online Betting Sites in India (June 2026 Comparison Guide)
+Best Online Betting Sites in India - August 2026

 Current Season

-The Ranji Trophy 2026‑2027 season is set to begin on 11 October 2026 and run until 3 March 2027, marking the return of India’s most storied red‑ball competition in a packed domestic calendar.
+The Ranji Trophy 2026-2027 season is set to begin on 11 October 2026 and run until 3 March 2027, marking the return of India’s most storied red-ball competition in a packed domestic calendar.
 The Elite division remains the centrepiece, featuring 32 teams split across four groups, while the Plate division continues with six teams.
-The season will once again follow the now‑established two‑phase structure, with Phase 1 running from 11 October to 5 November and Phase 2 resuming from 17 January to 4 February, before the knockouts take over from 9 February to 3 March.
-This staggered format, designed to accommodate the Syed Mushtaq Ali Trophy and Vijay Hazare Trophy in between, has become a familiar rhythm for players and fans, and it continues unchanged for 2026‑2027.
+The season will once again follow the established two-phase structure, with Phase 1 running from 11 October to 5 November and Phase 2 resuming from 17 January to 4 February, before the knockouts take over from 9 February to 3 March.
+This staggered format, designed to accommodate the Syed Mushtaq Ali Trophy and Vijay Hazare Trophy in between, has become a familiar rhythm for players and fans, and it continues unchanged for 2026-2027.

 One of the biggest structural continuities is the single-team promotion and relegation system between the Elite and Plate groups.
 Introduced recently and retained for this season, it keeps the stakes high for both divisions.
 The Plate league will complete its second phase by 20 January, with its final scheduled from 24 to 28 January.
 This clear separation of timelines ensures that Plate teams get their own spotlight before the Elite knockouts begin.
 The BCCI has not announced any major format overhauls for 2026-2027, but the broader domestic calendar does include notable changes such as the conversion of certain U23 and university tournaments from one-day to T20 formats, reflecting a shift in India’s developmental pathway.
 While these changes do not directly alter the Ranji Trophy, they influence the talent pipeline feeding into it.